 Here are nine things you can do NOW to prepare yourself for Florida’s warmer temperatures.

 You’ve heard this one before.
 Changing your filter at least once every three months will keep the air circulating through your home clean and your system working efficiently.
 If you have pets, you’ll need to change it more often.

 2. Turn Your A/C On (it’s been a while)

 If you like to open windows during the cooler times in Florida, you may have turned off your system.
 It may have been months since the cooling portion of your HVAC system has been running.
 Turn on the thermostat to confirm that everything is in good working order before you have to depend on it for you and your family’s comfort.

 3. Schedule Preventive Maintenance

-Having an annual or semi-annual maintenance performed by one of our trusted technicians will help reduce the chance of system failure.
-It will also maintain your air conditioner’s efficiencies and prolong the equipment’s life.
+Having annual or semi-annual maintenance performed by one of our trusted technicians will help reduce the chance of system failure.
+It will also maintain your air conditioner’s efficiency and prolong the equipment’s life.

 4. If Needed, Replace Your Old System

 If your HVAC system is on its last leg and needs replacing, go ahead and schedule the replacement now before you have to sweat it out for up to two weeks before an installation day is available in the middle of the summer, which is most HVACs busiest time of the year.
 We encourage you to replace your system sooner than later to avoid those additional days of discomfort.